 branches to continuously change direction, sometimes even heading away from the opposite nail.
 The carbonized paths eventually grow to form Lichtenberg figures with "roots" at each

 nail.
 A method to adjust the output voltage (such as a variable

-autotransformer) will help to control the discharge process and will improve
+autotransformer) also helps to control the discharge process and improves

 technique being used with a 9,000 volt 30 mA NST as the high voltage source: